 Although it will mostly depend on the competition of the niche and the number of content you can put out on site.

 Now, let’s talk about the big boys of the Indian blogging community.

 So the thing is, blogging is a wonderful profession.
-However, it is hard and requires a lot of time to receive any result.
-I am not demotivating you but only 70% of all bloggers will fail within their first 6 months of blogging.
+However, it is hard and takes a lot of time to generate any result.
+I am not demotivating but only 80% of all bloggers will fail within their first 6 months of blogging.